School transport policy

 We provide free travel between your child’s permanent home address and their registered school.
 Home to school travel assistance will not be provided to a school at which your child is not a registered pupil.

-Children cannot travel to or from other addresses to suit childcare or parental work arrangements.
-We cannot transport them from other family member's or childminder's addresses.
+We do not provide travel assistance to or from other addresses (including to other family member's or childminder's addresses) to suit childcare or parental work arrangements.

-- if your child is attending the catchment or nearest suitable school with a place available for your new address and you live beyond walking distance, make a new application for help with travel
+- if your child is now attending the catchment or nearest suitable school with a place available for your new home address and you live beyond walking distance, make a new application for help with travel.

-- if your new address is within Staffordshire, your move was sudden and due to exceptional circumstances, and your child was attending the catchment or nearest suitable school for your last address (but it is no longer the catchment or closest school for the new address) we may consider offering help with travel.
-Make an application and attach evidence of what you consider to be your exceptional circumstances
+- if your new address is within Staffordshire, your move was sudden and due to exceptional circumstances, and your child was attending the catchment or nearest suitable school for your last address (but it is no longer the catchment or closest school for the new address) we may consider offering help with travel to continue to attend the same school.
+Make an application and attach evidence of what you consider to be your exceptional circumstances.

 Please note: Applications for pupils in years 10 and 11 get a higher level of consideration but we consider each application on its own merits.
 We consider all the circumstances and supporting evidence provided.
 There is no guarantee that we will provide assistance for any particular case.

-If your child moves to another school other than due to a house move, we would not offer help with travel unless they meet the general criteria.
+If your child moves to another school other than due to a house move, we generally will not offer help with travel unless the new address meets the general distance criteria, or the low income travel criteria for secondary age pupils.

-If your child has moved school because of bullying we can only consider travel help if you provide:
+If your child has moved school because of claims of bullying, we will consider providing travel assistance if you provide:

-- Written confirmation from the headteacher of the original school that they made all efforts to address the issue.
-They must confirm that it is in the best interest of the child that they should transfer to a new school.
+- • Written confirmation from the headteacher of the original school that they made all efforts to address the issue.
+They must confirm that it is in the best interest of the child that they should transfer to a new school; and

-- Written recommendation from at least one other professional.
-This could be an education welfare worker or educational psychologist.
-They would have to recommend that your child should transfer.
+- • Written recommendation of a school transfer from at least one other professional.
+This could be an education welfare worker or educational psychologist; and

-The school your child moves to must be the next nearest school to the home address with an available place and if they live over the walking distance from the school they may get help.
+- • The school your child moves to must be the next nearest school to the home address with an available place, and if they live over the walking distance from the school.

 Pupils who repeat a year will be considered for travel assistance as if they are a year younger.